 At the pinnacle, we stopped for lunch beneath the huge rock formation.
 I was too tired this time, but on my first visit to the pinnacle I actually climbed the thing all the way to the top.

 The trail led to the cliff wall of the pinnacle and then that was it.
 It didn’t go around the sides.
 It was up or nothing.
 I decided to go up a few meters and see if I could continue.
 I did that twice and then I just went for it, hoping I would continue to find good footholds and handgrips as I climbed my way up the wall.
 I wouldn’t recommend this to anyone who isn’t an experienced climber.
 The rocks were a little loose in parts and there was no defined route.
 I even found old ropes and carabiners tied to trees but the ropes looked like they had been cut years ago.

-With just a few kilometers to go we reached one of the best parts of the trail where we descended down the cliff with epic backdrops of the central mountains featuing Pico Ruivo and Pico do Arieiro in full view.
+With just a few kilometers to go, we reached one of the best parts of the trail where we descended down the cliff with epic backdrops of the central mountains featuring Pico Ruivo and Pico do Arieiro in full view.

-The trail descends down onto the road where you have to walk back the final couple of kilometers through the tunnels.
-There’s no footpath but you can always hear the cars coming and shuffle to one side.
+The trail descends down onto the road where you have to walk back a final couple of kilometers through the tunnels.
+There’s no footpath but you can always hear the cars coming and shuffling to one side.
 Even the road was super scenic, which is par for the course on Madeira.

 Overall, I thought this was a great hike.
 I was a bit confused about the waterfall but that involves a little detour I guess.
 Let me know in the comments below if you do this hike and visit the waterfall.

 ADVENTURE BAG FROM THE CAMINHO DO PINÁCULO E FOLHADALHIKE